Archaeological looting in Iraq: Protection of museums under Ba'athist Iraq

-American troops and commanders did not prioritize security for cultural sites around Iraq.
+U.S. military leaders did not give priority to protecting archaeological sites during the Iraq war.
+Instead, they focused on combat operations.
 Peacekeeping was seen as a lesser job than physically fighting in combat and President Bush's suspension of former president Clinton's policies for peacekeeping not only backed up this thought but also made the US's duties to restore public order unclear.
-American troops in Iraq didn't trust Iraqi power of any kind meaning that instead of using and training Iraqi police, the US military took matters of security and policing into their own hands.
+American troops in Iraq did not trust Iraqi power of any kind meaning that instead of using and training Iraqi police, the US military took matters of security and policing into their own hands.
 Essentially the US would act as peacekeepers to train a national army and police force.
 Special Forces teams would work with regional warlords to keep control of their territories.
 Allowing warlords to police their own areas has been credited with being a disastrous plan for the archaeological sites in particular.

 Arthur Houghton had an interest and some expertise in cultural heritage and was one of the first to wonder what the pre-war plan was for Iraqi culture.
 He had worked in the State Department as a Foreign Service officer, as an international policy analyst for the White house and also served at an acting curator for the Getty Museum.
-In late spring 2002, Houghton was approached by Ashton Hawkins, former Executive Vice President and Counsel to the Trustees of the Metropolitan Museum, and was asked to find out what was being done by officials to secure heritage sites in the upcoming war in Iraq.
+In late spring 2002, Houghton was approached by Ashton Hawkins, former executive vice president and counsel to the trustees of the Metropolitan Museum, and was asked to find out what was being done by officials to secure heritage sites in the upcoming war in Iraq.
 Houghton could find no one designated with the task of protection and preservation of culture in Iraq.

 There had been a secret Future of Iraq Project since October 2001, with clearance from the Pentagon.
 However, even under this Project no specific person had taken up responsibility of culture.
-Even archaeological organizations in the US hadn't noticed the issue until late 2002.
-Likewise when the US Agency for Cultural Development (USAID) met with estimated 150 NGO's not one brought up protection of cultural heritage.
+Even archaeological organizations in the US had not noticed the issue until late 2002.
+Likewise when the US Agency for Cultural Development (USAID) met with estimated 150 NGOs not one brought up protection of cultural heritage.
 UNESCO had in fact, after the Gulf War in 1991, attempted to go into Iraq and assess the damage to cultural sites but they were not allowed to enter the country.
 UNESCO then focused, for the next decade, on reconstruction after the fact rather than prevention measures.